 - Wear flat shoes or shoes with low heels.

 - Exercise regularly.
-An inactive lifestyle contributes to lower-back pain.
+An inactive lifestyle contributes to low-back pain.